 Publish Your Changes

-Then when you’re happy with your design, click the Save and Publish button and click the Quit icon in the top-right corner of your screen.
+When you’re happy with your design, click the Save and Publish button.
+Then, click the Quit icon in the top-right corner of your screen.

-This will take you to your newly edited password-protected page, complete with its’ custom design and password form.
+This will take you to your newly edited locked page design, complete with its password form.

-The first method in this WordPress tutorial uses SeedProd.
-It’s the best WordPress landing page builder and website builder, with a front-end visual editor.
+The next method in this WordPress tutorial uses SeedProd.
+It’s the best WordPress website builder with a front-end visual editor.

-SeedProd comes with built-in Coming Soon and Maintenance Mode pages you can customize with its drag-and-drop builder.
+SeedProd comes with Coming Soon and Maintenance Mode pages you can customize with drag-and-drop.
 It lets you customize your entire WordPress site in minutes, with no coding required.

-Plus, it includes access controls that let you restrict access to password protect pages.
+Plus, it includes access controls.
+They let you password-protect whole sites and restrict access to protected pages.
 This ensures only the people you want can see the pages you’re working on.

 You can also use SeedProd to: